-LANCOM Systems offers you a 30-day test version of the LANCOM Advanced VPN Client on the CD supplied.
-A precise description of the VPN client and notes on its setup are also to be found on the CD.
+LANCOM Systems offers you a 30-day test version of the LANCOM Advanced VPN Client on the data medium (CD/DVD) supplied.
+A precise description of the VPN client and notes on its setup are also to be found on the data medium.